How to Apply Insect Repellent

 In New Jersey, deer ticks are the most publicized disease vectors, transmitting thousands of cases of Lyme disease every year.
 However, infected mosquitoes in our state can transmit encephalitis viruses, including Eastern Equine Encephalitis (EEE) and West Nile Virus, Zika virus, as well as heartworm to our pets.

 Mosquitoes are a nuisance for everyone and can pose serious health risks to your family and your pets.
 Don't wait to rid your yard of mosquitoes!
 If mosquitoes on your property are causing you concern, call or contact Cowleys Pest Services today for a thorough inspection and a free estimate.
-We proudly serve in Lakewood, Woodbridge, Edison, Brick, Toms River, Piscataway, Trenton, Middletown, Princeton Junction, Old Bridge, and throughout the nearby areas.
+We proudly serve in Lakewood, Somerset, Edison, Brick, Toms River, Piscataway, Bridgewater, Middletown, Princeton Junction, Old Bridge, and throughout the nearby areas.